My.EOU Portal Current Students Faculty/Staff

 Q: What if I am seeking dual enrollment with my current institution?

-A: Students who are attending another institution, but are interested in taking classes at EOU to transfer out will need to fill out a non-admit application.
+A: Students who are attending another institution, but are interested in taking classes at EOU to transfer out will need to fill out a non-degree seeking application.
 A consortium agreement is an option if you want to combine the hours at both institutions for financial aid purposes.